mmlacak/crochess/docs/source/libcc/memory.rst

 output parameters.

-For instance, in all append functions linked list can be given just as an address of a :c:`NULL`-initialized pointer variable, which can then be initialized with newly allocated item as its first, and only element.
+For instance, in all append functions linked list can be given just as an address of a :c:data:`NULL`-initialized pointer variable, which can then be initialized with newly allocated item as its first, and only element.

 Another example, if optional output string :c:`char ** str__iod` can also be allocated